peteroupc/peteroupc.github.io/exporand.md

 - On the other hand, some other arithmetic operations are trivial to carry out in PSRNs.
 They include:
     - Adding 1/2 to a uniform PSRN provided _b_ (the base, or radix, of the PSRN's digits) is even, as mentioned in (Karney 2014)<sup>[**(1)**](#Note1)</sup>.
     - Negation, likewise mentioned in Karney.
-    - Adding a constant with a terminating base-_b_ expansion to a uniform PSRN.
+    - Adding a constant with a terminating base-_b_ expansion to a uniform PSRN (but first making sure to sample digits as needed so that the PSRN's fractional part is at least as long as that constant's fractional part; otherwise, a bias can be introduced).
     - Operations affecting the PSRN's integer part only.

 Partially-sampled-number arithmetic may also be possible by relating the relative probabilities of each digit, in the result's digit expansion, to some kind of formula.